Rated Excellent Online

 Frequently Asked Questions

 Yes, but only through specialist lenders.
 Most mainstream secured loan lenders do not accept HMOs as security due to the licensing requirements, rental income complexity and planning considerations involved.
-Specialist lenders who understand the HMO market will consider these properties, but they will require evidence of appropriate licensing, planning compliance and will assess the rental income in detail.
+Specialist lenders such as Together Money, United Trust Bank and Shawbrook Bank will consider these properties, but they will require evidence of appropriate licensing, planning compliance (particularly in Article 4 areas) and will assess the rental income in detail.
 A broker experienced in HMO lending is essential to identify the right lender.

 Yes.
-Any secured loan lender considering an HMO as security will require the property to hold all necessary licences.
-An unlicensed HMO is a legal risk and most lenders will decline applications where licensing is not in order.
+Any secured loan lender considering an HMO as security will require the property to hold all necessary licences under the Housing Act 2004.
+An unlicensed HMO is a legal risk (civil penalties of up to £30,000 per offence, banning orders, rent repayment orders) and most lenders will decline applications where licensing is not in order.
 Before applying for finance, ensure your property holds the relevant mandatory HMO licence from the local authority and any additional or selective licence that may apply in your area.

-Where an Article 4 direction is in force, lenders will want evidence that the property has the required planning permission to operate as an HMO.
+Where an Article 4 direction is in force (common in Nottingham, Newcastle, Bristol, Leeds, Oxford, Cambridge, Manchester and many other university cities), lenders will want evidence that the property has the required planning permission to operate as an HMO.
 If the property is operating as an HMO without the necessary permission, it is at risk of enforcement action, which makes it unsuitable security.
 If the correct planning permission is in place, the Article 4 direction itself does not prevent lending and may actually support the value of the property as security.

 HMO rental income assessment is more complex than for a standard single-let property.
-Lenders typically look at the aggregate room rents, apply a void rate and deduct management and maintenance costs to arrive at a net income figure.
+Lenders typically look at the aggregate room rents, apply a void rate (commonly 10-15%) and deduct management and maintenance costs to arrive at a net income figure.
 Some lenders use a yield-based valuation approach rather than a simple income-to-payment coverage ratio.
-Specialist HMO lenders have more sophisticated assessment methodologies than mainstream lenders.
+Specialist HMO lenders have more sophisticated assessment methodologies than mainstream lenders and will often request a full tenancy schedule, rent roll history and void log.

 Yes.
 Commercial mortgages, bridging finance and specialist buy-to-let remortgages are all potential alternatives to a second charge loan on an HMO, depending on your circumstances and the purpose of the borrowing.
-If you want to raise money for a different property and your HMO has significant equity, it may be possible to remortgage the HMO instead of taking a second charge.
+If you want to raise money for a different property and your HMO has significant equity, it may be possible to remortgage the HMO instead of taking a second charge — this is often cheaper over the long term but may involve early repayment charges on your existing mortgage.
 A whole-of-market broker can advise on the full range of options.